As investigators analyze new debris

 The National Transportation Safety Board ruled that the explosion was caused by an electrical short circuit, which detonated the fuel tank and caused the Boeing 747 to break into pieces in the waters off Long Island.

-Flight 19 does not refer to a single plane, but to five Navy bombers that disappeared off the Florida coast on December 5, 1945.
+Flight 19 refers to five Navy bombers that disappeared off the Florida coast on December 5 of that year.

 Radio transmissions indicated that the instructor got lost when compasses malfunctioned.
 Radio contact was lost before the exact problem was determined, and no traces of the planes were ever found.